Candy asses

-"candy asses" is the seventh episode of the third season of the American dark comedy crime drama television series Barry.
+"candy asses" is the seventh episode of the third season of the American crime tragicomedy television series Barry.
 It is the 23rd overall episode of the series and was written by executive producer Liz Sarnoff, and directed by series co-creator and main actor Bill Hader.
 It was first broadcast on HBO in the United States on June 5, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry experiences a dream-like state after being poisoned.
 Meanwhile, Sally gets in a major controversy while Fuches is brought to answer some questions regarding his role in Moss' death.

 According to Nielsen Media Research, the episode was seen by an estimated 0.261 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received critical acclaim from critics for its directing, writing (particularly Barry's lack of dialogue), cinematography and acting.